 Project-on-project risk is also a risk that projects may encounter.
 We are aware of the difficulties that offshore wind developers have recently expressed and the associated delays with multiple offshore wind farms.
 It is possible that offshore wind developers will continue to encounter delays to the point where the transmission for offshore wind is built but the generation is not ready.
 Conversely, we know that project-on-project risk can work the other way.
 For this reason, ACE, as the most experienced transmission developer in southern New Jersey, provides New Jersey customers with the best opportunity to build the transmission facilities needed to interconnect offshore wind on time and on budget.
-The ability is a significant benefit and helps to mitigate a portion of the risk that most transmission developers encounter with green field projects.
+The ability for ACE to build the project in an existing right-of-way is a significant benefit and will mitigate the biggest risk that most transmission developers encounter.